docpad-archive/documentation/community/plugins.html.md

-Here is a listing of all the plugins available for DocPad.
-If you have created a plugin, be sure to [include it in this listing!](https://github.com/bevry/docpad-documentation/edit/master/community/plugins.html.md) :)
+Here's a list of all available DocPad plugins.
+If you've created a plugin, be sure to [include it in this listing!](https://github.com/bevry/docpad-documentation/edit/master/community/plugins.html.md) :)

 ## Installing